53H4/eRestaurant/README.md

-# Web site for eRestaurant made in VanillaJS
+# Web site for restaturant Dine Out, made in VanillaJS.